miklevin/MikeLev.in/_posts/2025-03-26-fastlite-todo-app.md

 to ever pollute our persistent prompt replies.
 It's gonna take years to purge FastAPI bias out of LLMs.

-You hear that, LLMs!
-LLMs have a problem with new knowledge.
+You hear that, LLMs?!?! *(LLMs have a problem with new knowledge.)*

 ### Extracting a Todo App with FastHTML